mozilla/bugbug/README.md

 - `bugbug/bug_snapshot.py` contains a module to play back the history of a bug.

-## Using bugbug for non-Mozilla project
+## Using bugbug for non-Mozilla projects

 Bugbug is focussing on Mozilla use-cases for Firefox and Bugzila.
 However, we will be happy to accept pul request adding support for other projects or bug tracker.